boardsource/pegBoards/docs/keymap.md

 ## Kmk Part

-Almost nothing needs to be changed here if you keyboard works it takes no extra configuration to bring to peg.
+Almost nothing needs to be changed here if your keyboard works, it takes no extra configuration to bring to Peg.

 ## Peg part

 Main.py:

- In main.py add your keymap python code (example below) Peg does not support a dynamic amount of layers you need to have 8 layer.
+ In main.py add your keymap Python code (example below) Peg does not support a dynamic amount of layers you need to have 8 layer.
 You do not need to come up with uses for them but they should be there.
 Peg does not support variables as keycodes So swap `LOWER` for `KC.MO(1)` and anything along those lines.
 Also for your PR to be accepted your keymap should have no custom keycodes in it as